Population distribution, change and possibilities

 |Youthful population tends to register higher crime rate like vandalism, robbery, graffiti and burglary etc. Researches show that unemployed youths tend to join terrorist groups or in underworld activities as in Afghanistan.|

-Countries with high % of elderly population in 2014: Japan and west European countries like Monaco, Germany, Italy, Austria with a median age of over 40 years.
+Countries with high % of elderly population: Japan and west European countries like Monaco, Germany, Italy, Austria with a median age of over 40 years.
 Elderly population constitute 17% of the total population in Germany.
 By 2060 nearly 40% of the population in Japan will be over 65 years of age

 |Problems (Negative aspects)||Possibilities (positive aspects)|